Children registered at a school must attend school unless there is genuine reason given for their absence.

 There are many reasons why young people fail to attend school regularly, if you are experiencing any problems in the first instance you should contact the school who should help you to resolve these problems.
 If you are still experiencing problems you can contact an attendance officer.

-Fixed Penalty Notices for school absence
+Fixed penalty notices for school absence

 The Department for Education (DfE) have recently updated national guidance to support parents, schools and local authorities (LAs) in improving school attendance.
 The guidance, Working together to improve school attendance, is statutory.